The holiday season is upon us, and it’s time to get into the spirit in the best way we know how -- binge-watching movies to feel festive.

 Holiday movies have been a longstanding tradition in December, with many films designed for the sole purpose of getting you and your family in the mood to celebrate in whatever way you see fit.
 There’s certainly no shortage of films that are currently streaming on a myriad of platforms, so to help the often overwhelming holiday clutter, below is our rundown of the top five movies you can stream online this weekend:

-These films are a brilliant two-parter that’s fun for the whole family.
-When eight-year-old troublemaker Kevin McCallister’s giant family messes up their holiday travel headcount, he finds himself all alone in their giant house thinking it was his Christmas wish that sent them away.
+The brilliant two-parter is fun for the whole family.
+When 8-year-old troublemaker Kevin McCallister’s giant family messes up their holiday travel headcount, he finds himself all alone in their giant house thinking it was his Christmas wish that sent them away.
 While a normal child might get scared at the prospect of being all alone, Kevin is no ordinary kid.
 Not even the local burglars are clever enough to stop a child armed with Christmas decorations, toys and a mischievous streak.
 This remains true when they find themselves in the same situation a year later in New York City.

 When a mall Santa Clause starts showing signs of being the real deal, a single mother/lawyer and her true-believing daughter must prove to the world that not only is there a Santa Claus, but that this Mr. Kringle is it.
 This remake of a classic 1947 film is streaming today so that you and your family can watch and, hopefully, debate the reality of both Santa and Christma magic for yourselves.

 "Broadcasting Christmas" (Amazon Prime Video)